-In a three-episode webinar series now available on demand, Rentokil invited John Kukoly, Americas Director at BRC Global Standards, to join two of our own experts, Judy Black, VP of Technical Services, and Chad Gore, Ph.D., Entomologist and Market Technical Director, in exploring how technology can support food processors that face strict standards as part of audit requirements.
+In a three-episode webinar series, Rentokil invited John Kukoly, Americas Director at BRC Global Standards, to join two of our own experts, Judy Black, VP of Technical Services, and Chad Gore, Ph.D., Entomologist and Market Technical Director, in exploring how technology can support food processors that face strict standards as part of audit requirements.

 The current audit process